-2.3.
-Review of previous research
+2.3 Review of Previous Researchers

 In conducting this research, the writer has read some thesis from previous researchers who discuss hero journey from various novels as references.
 Some previous researchers are very useful in the making of this thesis, and explained as the following.